-Adolphus Hailstork (born 17 April 1941, Rochester, New York) received his doctorate in composition from Michigan State University, where he was a student of H. Owen Reed.
+Adolphus Hailstork (born 17 April 1941, Rochester, New York) is an American composer.
+He received his doctorate in composition from Michigan State University, where he was a student of H. Owen Reed.
 He completed earlier studies at the Manhattan School of Music under Vittorio Giannini and David Diamond, the American Institute at Fontainebleau with Nadia Boulanger, and Howard University with Mark Fax.

 Dr. Hailstork’s works have been performed by such prestigious ensembles as the Philadelphia Orchestra, the Chicago Symphony, and the New York Philharmonic, under the batons of leading conductors such as James DePreist, Daniel Barenboim, Kurt Masur, and Lorin Maazel.